redux-form/redux-form/README.md

 #### -`config.asyncValidate : Function` [optional]

-> a function that takes all the form data and returns a Promise that will resolve to an object of validation errors in the form `{ field1: <string>, field2: <string>, valid: <boolean> }` just like the [synchronous validation function](#synchronous-validation).
+> a function that takes all the form data, and the `dispatch` function and returns a Promise that will resolve to an object of validation errors in the form `{ field1: <string>, field2: <string>, valid: <boolean> }` just like the [synchronous validation function](#synchronous-validation).
 See [Aynchronous Validation](#asynchronous-validation) for more details.